Skip to content

 • Malaysia’s Climate Could Be Unpredictable Most of the Times

-It’s a common question I hear “When is the best time to visit Malaysia?”
+I hear a common question: “When is the best time to visit Malaysia?”

-Malaysia has a tropical climate which means you can feel high humidity all year round, and it’s so common to be showered by rain even if you come here in the summer seasons.
+Malaysia has a tropical climate, meaning you can feel high humidity all year round.
+It’s expected to be showered by rain even in the summer.

 To be clear, the rainfall season in Malaysia is in summer, from May to September.
 Consequently, the average temperature around the country could be between 21°C and 32°C; however, it could feel hotter due to humidity.
-So, the best time to visit Malaysia is between December to April, when the humidity is still high, but you wouldn’t be disrupted by heavy rain.
+So, the best time to visit Malaysia is between December and April, when the humidity is still high, but you won’t be disrupted by heavy rain.

 In addition, keep in mind that there are two separate zones with two different weather conditions in terms of monsoon seasons and that the monsoon season is likely to bring rainfall, particularly in the woods.